ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 To start up a bash shell terminal on a cpu or gpu node

--  single core with 16GB of memory, with one task on a cpu node
+-  single core with 16GB of memory, with one task on a CPU node

 ::

-   srun --account=account_name --partition=cpu-interactive \
+   srun --account=<account_name> --partition=cpu \
      --nodes=1 --tasks=1 --tasks-per-node=1 \
-     --cpus-per-task=4 --mem=16g \
-     --pty bash
+     --cpus-per-task=4 --mem=16g --pty bash

--  single core with 20GB of memory, with one task on a A40 gpu node
+-  single core with 20GB of memory, with one task on a GPU node

 ::

-   srun --account=account_name --partition=gpuA40x4-interactive \
+   srun --account=<account_name> --partition=gpu \
-     --nodes=1 --gpus-per-node=1 --tasks=1 \
+     --nodes=1 --gpus-per-node=1 --tasks=1 --tasks-per-node=16 \
-     --tasks-per-node=16 --cpus-per-task=1 --mem=20g \
-     --pty bash
+     --cpus-per-task=1 --mem=20g --pty bash

 |